isc-projects/bind9/doc/arm/reference.rst

 multiple views, different zone data can be given to different clients: for example, "internal" and "external" clients in a split DNS setup.

-Many of the options given in the ``options`` statement can also be used within a :any:`view` statement, and then apply only when resolving queries with that view.
-When no view-specific value is given, the value in the ``options`` statement is used as a default.
-Also, zone options can have default values specified in the :any:`view` statement; these view-specific defaults take precedence over those in the ``options`` statement.
+Many of the options given in the :namedconf:ref:`options` statement can also be used within a :any:`view` statement, and then apply only when resolving queries with that view.
+When no view-specific value is given, the value in the :namedconf:ref:`options` statement is used as a default.
+Also, zone options can have default values specified in the :any:`view` statement; these view-specific defaults take precedence over those in the :namedconf:ref:`options` statement.

 Views are class-specific.
 If no class is given, class IN is assumed.
 Note that all non-IN views must contain a hint zone, since only the IN